GenericMappingTools/pygmt/doc/install.md

 pygmt.show_versions()
 ```

-You are now ready to make you first figure!
+You are now ready to make your first figure!
 Start by looking at our [Intro](examples/intro/index.rst),
 [Tutorials](examples/tutorials/index.rst), and [Gallery](examples/gallery/index.rst).
 Good luck!

 :::{note}